Mature Masculine

 Signs of the Manipulator shadow:

-• You use facts to control.
+• We use facts to control.

 Passive Shadow: The Dummy